EmmanuelOmoiya/wc/README.md

 # WC

-A similar version of the Unix command line tool wc!
+A similar version of the Unix command line tool wc written in Go!

 wc is a simple Go CLI built with Cobra that will be capable of doing the followings: